Clicky

 FEAR OF CONFINED SPACES

-In my experience claustrophobia often begins with a frightening experience in childhood.
+Fear of confined spaces often begins with a frightening experience in childhood.
 For instance, other children may have mischievously shut the person in a cupboard or a phone box.
-I suspect that other cases may go back to the client’s birth.
+Other cases may go back to the client’s birth.
 If labour was prolonged and difficult they might have felt suffocated on the way out.

 I’ve explained the fight-flight reaction in more detail HERE.

 Unfortunately, in a confined space this Fight-or-flight reaction is of no help to us.
 For instance, if we’re in an underground train which has stopped in a tunnel, what we actually need to do is just to wait until the signals change and the train driver is allowed to move off again.
-There is nothing that we need to do, so we need to calm our brains and bodies rather than preparing them for strenuous activity.
+We just need to calm our brains and bodies rather than preparing them for strenuous activity.

 To be effective, hypnosis therapy for claustrophobia should include a range of techniques to address all these components of the phobia.
 CLICK HERE for more detailed information on what happens in a therapy session.